How to Use Aider: Atomic Git Commits & Architect Mode (2026 Guide)

 Persisting API keys

-Rather than exporting keys in every terminal session, add them to your shell profile:
+Avoid exporting keys in every shell.
+Either drop them in your shell profile:

 # ~/.bashrc or ~/.zshrc